-Jobs submitted to the Fiery server may be sent to one of the following print queues published by the Fiery server:
+Jobs submitted to the Fiery server are sent to one of the following print queues published by the Fiery:

-- Hold Queue
+- Hold Queue.

-- Print Queue

-- Sequential Print Queue
+- · Print Queue.

-- Direct Queue (Direct Connection)
+- Direct Queue (Direct Connection).

 - Virtual Printers (custom queues defined by the Fiery Administrator).

-The Fiery Administrator can disable the Print Queue and Direct queue to limit automatic printing.
+The Fiery Administrator can disable the Print and Direct queues to limit automatic printing.
 With passwords enabled on the Fiery server, this feature limits printing to Fiery Operators and Administrators.

-6.2.1 Hold, Print and Sequential Print Queues
+6.2.1 Hold and Print Queues

-When a job is printed to the Print Queue or the Hold Queue, the job is spooled to the hard drive on the Fiery server.
+When a job is printed to the Print or the Hold Queue, the job is spooled to the hard drive on the Fiery server.
 Jobs sent to the Hold Queue are held on the Fiery hard drive until the user submits the job for printing or deletes the job using a job management utility, such as the Fiery Command WorkStation, Fiery Command WorkStation ME or Clear Server.